Edu4Chip/Didactic-SoC/readme.md

 This repository uses Bender, install instructions [here](https://github.com/pulp-platform/bender).

 After cloning this repository, run `make repository_init` to fetch all of the submodules to correct versions.
+Bender initialization will offer user to resolve dependencies interactively.
+In these, it is correct to resolve to use ones linked by this repository.
+Generally these are updated to be latest releases (in either tag or hash form).

 ## Basic simulation flow